conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

    especially if many dependencies need to be built as well.
 2. If nothing is under way, look at the current `conda-forge-pinning <https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/migrations/osx_arm64.txt>`__.
-3. If the package is not listed there, make a PR, adding the package name to the end of ``osx_arm64.txt``.
+3. If the package is not listed there, make a PR, adding the package name to a random location in ``osx_arm64.txt``.
    The migration bot should start making automated pull requests to the repo and its dependencies.
 4. Within a few hours, the `status page <https://conda-forge.org/status/#armosxaddition>`_ should reflect the progress of the package in question, and help you keep track of progress.
 Help out if you can!